sh0nk/matplotlib4j/README.md

 # matplotlib4j

-A simplest way to make matplotlib feasible on your java project.
+A simplest library to make matplotlib feasible on your java project.
 Of course it is able to be imported to scala project as below.
 The API is designed as similar to the original matplotlib's.

 ![Screenshot](https://user-images.githubusercontent.com/6478810/31043250-bdacdd12-a5f3-11e7-88ee-0e91c851c6f7.png)